stuart-n-wilson/Song-feature-clustering/README.md

 ## Key findings
 - Pop songs naturally from **2 clusters**, primarily separated by acousticness, danceability and energy.
-- **Love** is the most frequent meaningful lyric across all pop songs and within each cluster.
+- **Love** is the most common theme and lyric across all pop songs and within each cluster.

 ---